-All Saints’ Church Staplehurst, stands on the top of the hill in the centre of the village and is often referred to as the “Church on the hill”.
+All Saints’ Church Staplehurst, stands on the top of the hill in the centre of the village.
+All Saints Church is often referred to as the “Church on the hill”.

-The church was built around 1100 to serve the farms which evolved from dens or pasture land used by herdsmen from the area around Maidstone.
+The church was built around 1100 serving the farms which evolved from dens or pasture land used by herdsmen from the area around Maidstone.
 It is older than the village.

-The name Staplehurst is first recorded in 1226, although specific dens such as Spilsill and Aydhurst are mentioned in Anglo-Saxon charters.
+The name Staplehurst was first recorded in 1226, although specific dens such as Spilsill and Aydhurst are mentioned in Anglo-Saxon charters.

 The Nave & Aisle

 If you wish to visit All Saints’ Staplehurst, please park in the public car park in Bell Lane.

 Bell Lane car park is on the opposite side of the road with the Kings Head public house nearby.
 Please do not park in the Kings Head public house car park.